badihaki/phase-5-project-tabletop-manager/README.md

     X Can update a group
     - Can delete a group INCLUDE all memberships and group messages associated with group X Incorporate Error component if needed
-    - Creating a new group does not automatically add to users page.
+    X Creating a new group does not automatically add to users page.
 Needs a refresh!? ** Find out what updates user groups and add the new group to this when creating a new group, OR change where user's group list pulls from, EG pull from groups context instead of whatever it is now **
 Memberships:
     X Can join a group as a membership
     X When joining a group, it doesn't show up on the user page.
 Find out where the data is coming from, and make sure it is being updated when adding a membership